StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Merging components

 ## Overview

-StackState can merge components from a custom instrumentation with pre-existing components.
+Rancher Observability can merge components from a custom instrumentation with pre-existing components.
 You can use this to:
 - Add extra attributes to pre-existing components.
 - Create custom relations for pre-existing components.
 - Influence the propagation of health state.
 For details, see the page [Span health state](span-health.md).

-StackState will merge components with the [same identifier](#component-identifier).
+Rancher Observability will merge components with the [same identifier](#component-identifier).
 After merging, the original component will [inherit all properties](#merging-inheritance) from the component that merged with it.
 The component that was merged will no longer be visible.

 {% hint style="info" %}
 **Important to know when merging:**

-When a custom instrumentation is merged with a pre-existing StackState component, it might seem that custom instrumentation component disappeared; it did not.
+When a custom instrumentation is merged with a pre-existing Rancher Observability component, it might seem that custom instrumentation component disappeared; it did not.
 All properties of the custom instrumentation component are inherited by the component with which it merges.
 {% endhint %}

 ## Merging inheritance